<bgsound src="dog.mid">

 50. Tattoo a rescued dog?

-51. Microchip a rescued dog?
+51. Scan for a Microchip a rescued dog?
+Don't microchip, migrating chips cause tumors.

 52. Loan your carpet steam cleaner to someone who has fostered a dog that was sick or marked the house?